Arelle/EdgarRenderer/README.md

 End user support is by e-mail direct to SEC at: [StructuredData@sec.gov] (mailto:StructuredData@sec.gov).

-This is a preview of EDGAR release 20.4 planned for production December 14, 2020.
+This is a preview of EDGAR release 21.1 planned for production March 19, 2021.

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER